RobertoRoos/sawIntuitiveResearchKitWiki/QLA-Heat-Sink.md

 ## Manufacturing

 Each heat sink was first cut in half to match the length of the existing heat sink.
 We then drilled 3 holes, matching the spacing on the existing heat sink.
 We also drilled 4 holes, diameter 2.5 mm to mount the 40 mm fan.
 To mount the fan, we used 3 mm screws, 20 mm long.
-The length matches the cumulated thickness of the fan and heatsink:
+The length matches the cumulative thickness of the fan and heatsink:
 ![Mounting holes](/jhu-dvrk/sawIntuitiveResearchKit/wiki/qla-heat-sink-01.jpg)

 To provide enough clearance for all the screws, we had to mill the heat sink fins:
 ![Milled fins](/jhu-dvrk/sawIntuitiveResearchKit/wiki/qla-heat-sink-02.jpg)

-The screws used to mount the heat sink depend on the QLA revision:
+The screws used to mount the heat sink depend on the QLA serial number.
+To the best of our knowledge, although the older heat sink drawing indicates metric (M3) threads, we believe most were tapped for Imperial 4-40.
+The exception is build #3, with QLA S/N 4265-xx.
- * Rev 1.0, delivered mm/yyyy: imperial 4-40, 3/8 long
- * Rev 2.0, delivered mm/yyyy: ??
- * Rev 3.0, delivered mm/yyyy: ??
+ * QLA S/N 4265-xx: Metric M3, 8 mm long
- * Rev 4.0, delivered mm/yyyy: imperial 4-40, 3/8 long
+ * All other QLA: Imperial 4-40, 3/8" long

 ![Heat sink mounted](/jhu-dvrk/sawIntuitiveResearchKit/wiki/qla-heat-sink-03.jpg)